 If selected, Alternative 2 would allow for the collection of seismic data, as requested in the application, but would not include any additional conditions of approval or monitoring measures applied by BOEM or NMFS.
 Alternative 2 meets the underlying purpose and need of the proposed action but could cause unacceptable impacts to the environmental resources analyzed, as described in Chapter 3 (e.g., hearing loss in marine mammals, injuries to marine mammals and sea turtles from vessel strikes, potential damages to unknown cultural resources and benthic resources on the seafloor).
-Alternative 2 would not require the implementation of conditions of approval and monitoring measures developed by BOEM, in coordination with the NMFS, to limit the potential for lethal and sublethal impacts to marine mammals and sea turtles.
+Alternative 2 would not require the implementation of conditions of approval and monitoring measures developed by BOEM, in coordination with NMFS, to limit the potential for lethal and sublethal impacts to marine mammals and sea turtles.

 Alternative 3 is the Preferred Alternative, based on the analysis of potential impacts to resources described in Chapter 3, because it meets the underlying purpose and need, and also implements conditions of approval and monitoring measures that adequately limit or negate potential impacts.
-Implementation of these standard mitigation and monitoring measures was assumed as part of the analysis in the NMFS 2020 ESA Section 7 BO, and NMFS 2021 Amended ITS and BOEM is committed to requiring their implementation.
-NMFS provided a response to the Step-Down Review of T20-004 on January 8, 2021, April 6, 2021 for Mod 1, June 18, 2021 for Mod 3, and July 13, 2021 for Mod 4, in that, with implementation of the conditions of approval and monitoring measures below, the proposed action is within the scope of NMFS effects analysis considered for the most recent BO.
-Shell also received a Letter of Authorization (LOA) on July 9, 2021 under Section 101(a)(5)(A) of the Marine Mammal Protection Act (MMPA; 16 U.S.C.
-1371(a)(5)(A) to take marine mammals incidental to geophysical survey activities in the GOM, subject to the provisions of the MMPA and the Regulations Governing Taking Marine Mammals Incidental to Geophysical Survey Activities in the Gulf of Mexico (50 CFR Part 217, Subpart S).
-Additionally, supplemental conditions of approval and monitoring measures were identified and will need to be imposed to provide further protection for marine mammals per NMFS 2021 Incidental Take Regulations (Federal Register, 2021) (see Chapter 3.2).
-The G&G activities proposed will provide Shell with sufficiently accurate data to determine the location, extent, and properties of potential hydrocarbon resources.
+Implementation of these standard mitigation and monitoring measures was assumed as part of the analysis in the NMFS 2020 Endangered Species Act (ESA) Section 7 Biological Opinion (BO), and NMFS 2021 Amended ITS and BOEM is committed to requiring their implementation.
+NMFS provided a response to the Step-Down Review of L22-015 Amendment on May 18, 2023, in that with implementation of the conditions of approval and monitoring measures below, the proposed action is within the scope of NMFS effects analysis considered for the most recent BO (as amended).
+The conditions of approval and monitoring measures were identified and will need to be imposed to provide further protection for marine mammals per NMFS 2021 Incidental Take Regulations (Federal Register, 2021a) (see Chapter 3.2).
+The G&G activities proposed will provide Chevron with sufficiently accurate data to determine the location, extent, and properties of potential hydrocarbon resources.
 Additionally, the collected data supports BOEM's regulatory and oversight responsibilities while promoting the development of hydrocarbon resources, potentially resulting in increased royalty income as well as energy resources for the United States.